jennifertrin/MiningGreenEnergy/readme.md

 ### Lack of data transparency

-Creators and researchers disagree on early figures suggest that minting an NFT on Ethereum requires 35 kWh or 8,600 grams of CO2 due to the lack of verified and audited data on energy consumption and sources from minting.
-Much of the data focuses on energy consumption from the process of how blockchain data is verified (ex. proof of stake vs. proof of work) while the sources from minting remain unclear.
+Creators and researchers disagree on early figures suggest that minting an NFT on Ethereum requires 35 kWh or 8,600 grams of CO2 due to the lack of verified and audited data on energy consumption and sources from minting [1].
+Much of the data focuses on energy consumption (calculations based on the hashrate) from the process of how blockchain data is verified (ex. proof of stake vs. proof of work) while the sources from minting remain unclear [10].

 Miners play an important role in reducing carbon emissions of the blockchain, and therefore, should receive incentives to make data transparent and for efforts for greener minting.
 Miners make critical decisions on the supply chain acquisition of infrastructure, property maintenance of facilities and surrounding land, and energy sources that fuel the mining.